osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex3-docker.md

 		executable = fib.py
 		arguments = 90

 1. Finally, we no longer need to transfer a Python tarball (whether source code or pre-built) or our Python script.
-You can remove both from the `transfer_input_files` line of the submit file.
+You can remove both from the `transfer_input_files` line of the submit file if it's already present.

 Python Script
 -------------